 The King and Queen of CQ Big Boar Competition is held annually (end May, beginning June) and the Champagne Campdraft in September head the billing of local events.
-The Events section of this guide has all the details.
+The Events section of the Sandstone Woners guide has all the details.

-A drive along the Argoon-Kilburnie Road will take you to the heritage listed Kilburnie Homestead.
+A drive along the Argoon-Kilburnie Road will take you to the heritage listed Kilburnie Homestead (currently closed due to Covid-19).
 Built in 1884, this beautifully maintained pastoralist’s home has been in the Campbell family for four generations and was heritage listed with the Queensland Government in 1992.